benkoo/mcard-core/examples/content_interpreter/README.md

 # MCard Content Interpreter Example

 This example demonstrates how to build a content analysis tool using MCard.
-The tool takes an MCard as input and produces a JSON analysis of its content, including:
+The tool analyzes MCard content and produces detailed analysis results including:

 1. MIME type detection
 2. Language detection (for text content)